-The comparative tests highlighted the 2D re-entrant honeycombs as a compelling design option for further research and development given the enhanced synclastic curvature they are able to generate, their simple geometric configuration (Malgorzata, 2009) and ease of customization.
-This pattern is composed of indented elastic rods which are called Chevron Rods and inelastic rods which are called Parallel Rods (Fig. 5).
+The comparative bending tests highlighted the 2D re-entrant honeycombs as a compelling design option for further research and development, given the enhanced synclastic curvature they are able to generate, their simple geometric configuration (Malgorzata, 2009) and ease of customization.
+The chosen pattern, called re-entrant honeycomb, is composed of indented elastic rods which are called Chevron Rods and inelastic rods which are called Parallel Rods (Fig. 5).